rss logo

 root@host:~# wg pubkey < wg-private.key > w11-client01.key

-• Copy the wg-private.key file content:
+• Copy the contents of the wg-private.key file:

 root@host:~# cat wg-private.key